wendyverdonk93/docs/content/integrations/hosted/mijnwebwinkel/_index.md

 logo: "/logo/Integrations/Mijnwebwinkel.svg"
 weight: 100
 title_short: "Mijnwebwinkel"
+description_short: Begin by activating the MultiSafepay plugin on your Mijnwebwinkel webshop effortlessly.
 ---
 Easily integrate MultiSafepay payment solutions into your Mijnwebwinkel with this free app.<br>
 This app is managed by our partner Mijnwebwinkel, for support please contact [Mijnwebwinkel](https://www.mijnwebwinkel.nl/support)